viktorsapozhok/fastapi-services-oauth2/README.md

 ## Authentication

-Now let's integrate authentication service using the same design pattern we used for adding `movies` service.
+Authentication service is integrated to application using the same design pattern we used for adding `movies` service.

-For demonstration purposes, we will use OAuth2 Password grant type as a protocol to get an access token given `username` and `password`.
+For demonstration purposes, we use OAuth2 Password grant type as a protocol to get an access token given `username` and `password`.
 The Password grant type is one of the simplest OAuth grants and involves only one step: the app provides a login form to collect user's credentials (username and password) and makes a POST request to the server in order to exchange the password for an access token.